rishiraj-rpg/Responsible_AI/Backdoor Attack/README.md

 ---
 ### AI Disclosure

-We used AI-assisted tools (ChatGPT) at several points during this project:
+AI-assisted tools(Claude, ChatGPT) were utilized at several points during this project:

 - Code assistance: to help generate parts of preprocessing,  backdoor training,  visualization, and evaluation utilities.
 - Draft refinement: to improve clarity, structure, and professionalism in the write-up.

-All AI-generated content was carefully reviewed, debugged, and modified by us to ensure accuracy and correctness.
-We take full responsibility for the code, analysis, and results presented in this project.
+All AI-generated content was carefully reviewed, debugged, and modified to ensure accuracy and correctness.